 \end{remark}

 As an immediate consequence, we get the following relations between the polynomials $P_a, P_b$ and $C_a$.

 \begin{corollary} In particular, $P_b(X)-P_a(X)= X/(1-X)^2$ is rational. \end{corollary}

 Before moving to the study of roots of $C_a(X)$, let us briefly discuss the generating function of the geometric realisation.
-Starting from the one-sided fixed word $abaababa\ldots$, replacing each $a$ letter by an interval of lenght $\tau=\frac{1+\sqrt{5}}{2}$ and each $b$ letter by an interval of length $1$, and picking the left end point of this interval we end up with a sequence
+Starting from the one-sided fixed word $abaababa\ldots$, replacing each $a$ letter by an interval of length $\tau=\frac{1+\sqrt{5}}{2}$ and each $b$ letter by an interval of length $1$, and picking the endpoints of these intervals we end up with a sequence

 representing the geometric realisation of the one-sided Fibonacci word.
 This can also be described as the Fibonacci model set intersected with the positive real axis.